fedi-e2ee/public-key-directory-specification/Specification.md

 Per [RFC 6238, Section 5.2](https://datatracker.ietf.org/doc/html/rfc6238#section-5.2), each one-time password will have a time-window size of 30 seconds, and a maximum of 2 previous windows will be accepted.

 When enrolling, two successive one-time passwords are necessary (both (t) and (t-1) for any given time window, t).

+> [!IMPORTANT]
+> **One-Time Use Requirement**: Each TOTP code **MUST** be accepted for verification only once.
+Implementations
+> **MUST** track which TOTP codes have been successfully used within the valid time window (current, t-1, and t-2)
+> and reject any attempt to reuse the same code, even if it remains within the 90-second validity window (3 × 30
+> seconds).
+This prevents replay attacks where an attacker captures a valid TOTP code and reuses it before expiration.
+> The tracking state for used codes **MAY** be cleared after the code's time window has fully expired (i.e., after
+> 90 seconds from first use).
+>
+> One way to accomplish this is to cache the timestamp window with a cache TTL for t+2 windows.

 During validation, only one valid window is accepted.